t-wang1/t-wang1.github.io/_writings/personal-finance.md

     <summary> Is the MACD indicator any good? </summary>
     <p> The general consensus: it's useful but a trader can get whipsawed several times before it adequately captures a change in momemtum.
 The result: small gains or possibly losses </p>
 </details>

+### Strategies

+* Anytime the price of a stock opens the day 5% below the previous day's close, invest $250 in that stock the next day
+* Anytime the price of a stock closes lower than the previous day's close for days in a row, invest $250 in that stock the next day

+Each time you identify an opportunity, don't invest more than your position size.
+Traders who go broke don't stick to rules and parameters.

 ### Media Diet